 What could be more satisfying than the flavor of freshly dug potatoes lifted straight from your own garden?
-See how to grow potatoes using the traditional trench and hill method.
+Learn how to grow potatoes using the traditional trench and hill method.

 How to Grow Potatoes: Trench and Hill Method

-1. Plot out your potato bed: Measure out your rows and dig trenches about 4-6 inches deep and two feet apart.
+Remove all weeds, measure out your rows, and dig trenches about 4-6 inches deep and two feet apart.
 Mound up your soil in between the rows.
 You will be using this soil to hill your potatoes later.

-2. Plant your potato seed: Place your potato seeds about 12-inches apart and cover with 4 inches of soil.
+Place your potato seeds about 12-inches apart and cover with just 4 inches of soil.
 Water the newly planted potato bed very well.
 Your potato plants should emerge from the soil in about two weeks.
 It may take longer if the soil is still cold.

 I enjoyed a great harvest for my first attempt at growing potatoes.
 Although the potato crop I grew using the trench and hilling method was successful, I didn’t like the extra labor involved in hilling, the messy appearance of the garden, and the wasted space in between the rows.
 The following year, I tried growing potatoes using the John Jeavons’ Grow Biointensive method.
-Visit this article to learn more: Planting Potatoes the Biointensive Way.
+Visit this article to learn another way to grow potatoes: Planting Potatoes the Biointensive Way.

 You May Also Like: